peteallport/SwiftUI-Navigation-Example/README.md

 # SwiftUI Navigation Example
-- This is a SwiftUI Navigation Example supporting ios 15+/macOS 11+.
+- This is a SwiftUI Navigation Example supporting iOS 15+/macOS 11+.
 - It uses only one `NavigationView()` and multiple `NavigationLink()`s without using `(value: P?)`.

 <hr>